 Translating the Body: Medical Education in Southeast Asia

-Until recently, receiving a European or North American-style medical education in Southeast Asia was a profoundly transformative experience, as western conceptions of the body differed significantly from indigenous knowledge and explanatory frameworks.
-Further, European and North American conceptions of the human body had to be translated into local languages and related to vernacular views of health, disease, and healing.
-This process of medical translation developed in the context of colonialism, which sought to remake colonized societies in a multitude of ways.
-The contributors to this volume chart and analyze the organization of western medical education in Southeast Asia, public health education campaigns in the region, and the ways in which practitioners of what came to be conceived of as “traditional medicine” in many Southeast Asian countries organized themselves in response.
+Western conceptions of the body differ significantly from indigenous knowledge and explanatory frameworks in Asia.
+As colonial governments assumed responsibility for health care, conceptions of the human body were translated into local languages and related to vernacular views of health, disease, and healing.
+The contributors to this volume chart and analyze the organization of western medical education in Southeast Asia, public health education in the region, and the response of practitioners of “traditional medicine”.

-This volume uses “translating the body” as shorthand to call attention to the processes through which medical ideas, practices, and epistemologies are formulated in pedagogical contexts, processes involving both interpretation and transmission.
-Translation here is a linguistic but also a cultural operation, and in approaching medical education, the book follows recent work in translation studies that underscores the translation not merely of words but of cultures.
+“Translating the body” is a shorthand for the formulation of medical ideas, practices, and epistemologies in contexts that require both interpretation and transmission.
+The process is both linguistic and cultural, and in approaching medical education, the book follows recent work in translation studies that underscores the translation not merely of words but of cultures.

 "Translating the Body gives us a compelling and vitally important account of how the modules of international health were assembled on the ground in colonial and decolonizing Southeast Asia.
 These essays advance our understanding of the links between biomedicine and colonialism, nationalism, and development."

 Warwick Anderson, author of Colonial Pathologies: American Tropical Medicine, Race, and Hygiene in the Philippines

 Hans Pols is associate professor at the Unit for History and Philosophy of Science at the University of Sydney.

 C. Michele Thompson is professor of Southeast Asian History at Southern Connecticut State University.